JuliaSmoothOptimizers/JSOSuite.jl/docs/src/benchmark.md

-# Benchmarking solvers
+# Benchmarking optimizers

 Benchmarking is very important when researching new algorithms or selecting the most approriate ones.

-The package [`SolverBenchmark`](https://github.com/JuliaSmoothOptimizers/SolverBenchmark.jl) exports the function [`bmark_solvers`](https://github.com/JuliaSmoothOptimizers/SolverBenchmark.jl/blob/main/src/bmark_solvers.jl) that runs a set of solvers on a set of problems. `JSOSuite.jl` specialize this function, see `bmark_solvers`.
+The package [`SolverBenchmark`](https://github.com/JuliaSmoothOptimizers/SolverBenchmark.jl) exports the function [`bmark_solvers`](https://github.com/JuliaSmoothOptimizers/SolverBenchmark.jl/blob/main/src/bmark_solvers.jl) that runs a set of optimizers on a set of problems. `JSOSuite.jl` specialize this function, see `bmark_solvers`.

 The [JuliaSmoothOptimizers organization](https://juliasmoothoptimizers.github.io) contains several packages of test problems ready to use for benchmarking.
 The main ones are
 - [`OptimizationProblems.jl`](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl): This package provides a collection of optimization problems in JuMP and ADNLPModels syntax;